 Quick answer

-- If the issue persists after checking these factors, consider contacting DeWalt for warranty service or replacement.
+- If the pack is confirmed dead after basic checks, contact DeWalt for warranty service or replace the battery.

 Symptoms

-When your DeWalt battery won't charge, you may notice the following symptoms:
+When your DeWalt battery won't charge, you may notice the following:

 Quick checks